r3dg0d/Op-five/README.md

 # Op-five
-An Aimbot designed for Rainbow Six Siege that runs on YOLO-v3 object detection framework, which makes it Semi-UD by not interfacing with any ingame-code.
+An Aimbot designed for Rainbow Six Siege that runs on an object detection framework, and detects players only visible on screen.
+Making every siege operator like iron-man.
+Will get your account banned lol.

 # Sources:
 - Darknet Algorithm (for training, coding, etc.): https://github.com/AlexeyAB/darknet